Frequently Asked Questions

 It is best to have your pet vaccinated before their surgery date to better prevent illness and avoid possible vaccine reactions the day of surgery.
 However, if you are unable to schedule shots before the surgery date, we do offer vaccines on the day of surgery.

 Yes, all patients receive injectable pain medication prior to and after surgery, which will last for 24 hours.
-Cats are given an additional injectable pain medication that lasts up to 3 days, included in the cost of the surgery.
-For dogs and rabbits, 3 days of additional pain medication is sent home with you from the clinic.
+For dogs and rabbits, 3 days of additional pain medication is sent home with you from the clinic to give once a day.
+For cats, 3 days of additional pain medication is sent home with you from the clinic to give twice a day.

 One in three pets will become lost or stolen at some point in their life.
 Microchipped animals have a far greater chance of being reunited with their owners than those that are not chipped.
 Microchips are very small, about the size of a grain of rice, and cost less than a average month’s supply of food, yet can mean the difference of whether or not your pet is returned to you if lost.
 Dogs, cats and rabbits (Yes, pet rabbits are sometimes picked up as strays!) can all receive a microchip.